dreamx-market/dreamx-docs/http.md

 }
 ```

-Records will be sorted by date in descending order.
+Records will be sorted by date in descending order by default.

 ### POST /withdraws

-Withdraws funds associated with `account_address`.
-You cannot withdraw funds that are tied up in open orders.
+Submit a signed withdrawal to the exchange.

 #### Request